Volunteering opportunities

 • minor toy cleaning.

-When time allows, the volunteer will be packaging toys or making toy labels.
+When time allows, the volunteer may also assist with packaging toys or making toy labels.

-We love volunteers to show initiative in our busy environment, and of course, they must like children!
-We ask all volunteers to apply for a Working with Children Check.
+We're looking for volunteers who can show inititative in a busy environment and, of course, love children!
+All volunteers will be required to apply for a Working with Children Check.

 A regular time commitment of two hours per week or fortnight is preferred but not essential.
 The Toy Library has two locations: